webdriverio/visual-testing/.changeset/wicked-keys-shave.md

 # 💅 Polish `@wdio/visual-reporter`

--   Rewrite to [Remix](https://remix.run) to reduce complexity and size
+-   refactor of the assets generation to make it more robust for the demo and external collected files
--   Refactor of the assets generation to make it more robust for the demo and external collected files
+-   reduce package/bundle size

 # 🐛 Bugs fixed `@wdio/visual-reporter`